PSAT Practice: How to Prepare and Why You Should

 Our biggest PSAT tip if you’re studying with SAT materials?
 Make sure you get the timing right!

 How long is the PSAT?
-2 hours and 45 minutes overall.
-This means that the PSAT is only just a little bit shorter than the SAT (without the essay anyway), so you’ll need to bring the same level of stamina to the PSAT as you will to the SAT.
+2 hours and 14 minutes overall.
+This means that the PSAT is the same length as the SAT, so you’ll need to bring the same level of stamina to the PSAT as you will to the SAT.
 Pacing on both tests (in terms of the amount of time you have to answer each question) is comparable as well, so you aren’t going to get more time to answer questions on the PSAT.

 Make sure to do your research on practice materials.
 The best bet is to use SAT practice materials since the questions that pop up on each test are indistinguishable.
 It is the ordering of the difficulty of the questions that differs between the two tests.